meyda/meyda/readme.md

 window.AudioContext = window.AudioContext || window.webkitAudioContext;
 var context = new AudioContext();

-// create source node (this could be any kind of Media source or a Web Audio Buffer source) var tune = new Audio('audio/guitar.mp3');
+// create source node (this could be any kind of Web Audio Buffer source or a Media Element/Media Stream source) var tune = new Audio('audio/guitar.mp3');
-window.source = context.createMediaElementSource( tune );
+window.source = context.createMediaElementSource();

 // instantiate new meyda with buffer size of 512 (default is 256) var meyda = new Meyda(context,source,512);